Status: Full Time

 - Other duties as assigned.

 Currently does not supervise other employees.
-Possibility of building a small team to support development activities as organization budget increases.
+Possibility of building a small team to support development activities as organizational revenue goals are met and budget increases.

-Standard days and hours of work are Monday through Friday, 9 a.m. to 5:00 p.m.
+Standard days and hours of work are Monday through Friday, 9 a.m. to 5:00 p.m. in the timezone local to the person.
 Daily schedule is flexible within the proximity of this time frame, and will be decided in consultation with the supervisor.
-This is a Remote Position.
+This is a remote position — candidates may be considered from any location in or outside the United States, with understanding that most funder relationships and team gatherings that require travel and scheduling will be located in the continental US.

-No significant travel expected.
-Occasional domestic travel may be required for meetings and conferences in the future.
+Occasional domestic travel may be required for meetings and conferences for funder relationship- and community-building.

 Please note this job description is not designed to cover or contain a comprehensive listing of activities, duties or responsibilities that are required of the employee for this job.
 Duties, responsibilities and activities may change at any time with or without notice.